HallemLab/Wild_Worm_Codon_Adapter/UI/README/README_Features.md

 ### Optimize Sequences Mode
 This tab optimizes genetic sequences for expression in *Strongyloididae* species, *Pristionchus* species, and *Brugia malayai*, as well as user-provided optimal codon sets.

 It accepts either nucleotide or single-letter amino acid sequences, and will generate an optimized nucleotide sequence with and without the desired number of introns.
-Users may choose between using canonical *C. elegans* synthetic introns, PATC-rich introns, or *P. pacificus* native introns.
+Users may choose between using canonical Fire lab synthetic introns, PATC-rich introns, or *P. pacificus* native introns.
 Users may input sequences using the text box provided, or may upload sequences as .fasta/.gb/.txt files.
 Optimized sequences with or without artificial introns may be downloaded as .txt files.

 ### Analyze Sequences Mode